2020 GUMASA BEACH RESORTS TRAVEL GUIDE | LIST OF RESORTS, HOW TO GET THERE

 For the less social or the introverted, Boracay simply is certainly not the go-to place as they would easily feel isolated in a crowd that is in the place for one and one thing only: have fun.

-But why follow the beaten track and force yourself in an environment that only obstructs your peace rather than maintain it, especially when there is a place further south which give such privilege?
+But why follow the beaten track and force yourself in an environment that only obstructs your peace rather than maintain it, especially when there is a place further south which gives such privilege?

-Somewhere in Sarangani in Mindanao, there lies a place so calm and mostly vacant, any person who would dare visit it would feel like he owned the place for himself—Gumasa beach in Glan.
+Somewhere in Sarangani in Mindanao, there lies a place so calm and mostly vacant, any person who would dare visit it would feel like he owned the place for himself—Gumasa Beach Resort in Glan.

 Sharing some similarities to Boracay but only less flocked by party individuals, Gumasa beach boasts its own white sands and crystal-clear waters that locals affectionately refer to it as the “Boracay of the South.”